Estate planning 3 min read

 A Will empowers you to choose beneficiaries for your estate and specify the portions they receive.
 While spouses, children, siblings, friends, and charities are typical choices, it’s important to understand your legal obligations, particularly concerning your spouse and children, as outlined in the Wills, Estates and Succession Act.
 We advise consulting with a legal professional, especially if you’re contemplating excluding a spouse or child from your Will.

 Dying intestate, or without a Will, can lead to undesirable outcomes.
 Without a Will, you relinquish control over who administers and benefits from your estate.
-This lack of direction can result in family disputes, increased legal fees, and potential involvement from the Public Guardian and Trustee.
-Conversely, a well-structured Will, complemented by a solid estate plan, can significantly reduce tax liabilities and the potential for disputes, safeguarding your estate’s value.
+This lack of direction can result in family disputes, increased legal fees, probate complications, and potential involvement from the Public Guardian and Trustee.
+A well-structured Will — paired with a power of attorney, a representation agreement, and, where useful, a trust — reduces tax, limits disputes, and keeps your estate’s value intact.

 If you have an existing Will, it’s wise to review it periodically, ensuring it reflects any life changes, such as alterations in your choice of executor, guardian, or beneficiaries.
 Regular updates can prevent future complications and ensure your Will remains an accurate representation of your wishes.